 The measure, brought to Congress by the Minister of Security, Gustavo Villatoro, stipulates the modification of article 32 of the Code of Criminal Procedure to include crimes of corruption.

-Said norm indicates that currently they do not prescribe the crimes of torture, terrorism, kidnapping, genocide, forced disappearance and sexual crimes against girls or boys.
+Said norm indicates that currently they do not prescribe the crimes of torture, terrorism, kidnapping, genocide, forced disappearance and sexual crimes against girls or boys since there are domestic violence issues affects the children in their future.

 The initiative also seeks that the reform be declared of “public order” so that it applies to crimes whose period of criminal prosecution has concluded.